 Policy Statement on Mandatory Placement

 The College may require students to participate in testing to determine course placement in selected subjects.
 As a result of such testing, or based on other performance indicators, the College may require students to complete identified courses.
-While some mandatory placement will be the result of students' performance on the College Placement Tests, the Student Learning Center has the authority to determine mandatory placement for any student based on available records and materials other than the College Placement Tests.
+While some mandatory placement will be the result of students' performance on the college placement tests, the Student Learning Center has the authority to determine mandatory placement for any student based on available records and materials.
 At present, testing and/or placement are carried out in the subject areas of writing, reading, mathematics, and English as a second language.
-Placement in these courses is mandatory.

 - Only courses that carry an attribute in the Schedule of Classes in the semester they are taken may be used to satisfy SUNY-GER areas.
 Check the attribute column in the Schedule of Classes for SUNY-GER attributes.